WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ~~~

-The consumer and provider role is asymmetric.
-Typically the consumer
+The customer and provider role is asymmetric.
+Typically the customer
-is quite literally a customer of the provider, purchasing
-services.
-From a protocol perspective, RIPP assumes that the consumer
+has purchased services from the provider.
+From a protocol perspective,
-has an account with the provider, and it is possible for the consumer
+RIPP assumes that the customer has an account with the provider, and
-to obtain an OAuth token which can be used to authenticate.
+it is possible for the customer to obtain an OAuth token which can be
+used to authenticate.
+However, there is no login technqiue which
+enables the provider to obtain a token to place calls towards the
+customer.

+Since calls always originate from client to server, in order to
-In order to receive inbound calls, the consumer can use RIPP to
+receive inbound calls, a customer can also run a RIPP server.
+RIPP
-register its consumer TG URI with the provider.
-In cases where the
-client is behind a NAT, it can utilize protocols like STUN or TURN to
+supports a simple registration mecahnism by which the customer -
+acting as a client - can use RIPP to register its
-obtain a URL reachable by the provider.
-This registration also
+TG URI with the provider.
+This registration also includes a bearer
-includes a bearer token for authentication.
+token for authorization.

-Since both the provider and consumer implement the client and server
-roles, both entities will typically have a load balancer - perhaps a
+It is anticipated that an entity implementing the server role will use
-server component, or a cloud-based service, used to receive incoming
+a load balancer to receive incoming requests to place calls.
+This is
+not required, of course.
+However, this specification provides no
+facility for a customer implementing only the client role to receive
-calls.
-This is not required, of course.
-It is worth restating that
+inbound calls.
+It is worth restating that this load balancer is NOT
-this load balancer is NOT specific to RIPP - it is any off-the-shelf
+specific to RIPP - it is any off-the-shelf HTTP load balancer which
-HTTP load balancer which supports HTTP/3.
-No specific support for RIPP
+supports HTTP/3.
+No specific support for RIPP is required.
+RIPP is
-is required.
-RIPP is just a usage of HTTP.
+just an application ontop of HTTP.

 Because RIPP clients and servers are nothing more than HTTP/3
 applications, the behavior or RIPP is specified entirely by describing